 We collect personal information from you through you creating an account with us and buying tickets to Book Festival events, subscription to our newsletter(s) or membership schemes, competition entry and any other forms that you may complete, as well as any emails that you send us.

 Website data and cookies

-Cookies are placed in the browser file of your computer.
-You can delete these cookies from your computer or mobile device, however you may find that you are not able to receive the best experience while on our website.
+You can also change your cookie settings or remove cookies from your device in your browser.
+However, removing or blocking all cookies may break some functionality on our website including the ability to login or book tickets.
 To find out how to allow, block, delete and manage the cookies on all standard web browsers, go to www.aboutcookies.org and select the browser and version you are using.

 Links to other websites

 What Edinburgh International Book Festival does with your personal information

 We use personal information that you give us to answer your enquiries and provide you with information you have requested.
 We also use this information to better understand website usage and audience attendance so we know what areas of our website and what activities and events customers prefer.
 Website data is stored in log files and is used for aggregated and statistical reporting but cannot be attributed to you as an individual.